 Graduation from high school or GED.

-Three years experience with the Gateway student system or TERMS and 45 hours of in-service training related to general office automation or 60 semester hours of college credit and 2 years experience with the Gateway student system or TERMS and 45 hours of in-service training.
+Three years experience with the Gateway student system or TERMS and 45 hours of in-service training related to general office automation or 60 semester hours of college credit and 2 years experience with the Gateway student system or TERMS and 45 hours of in-service training related to general office automation.

 Preferred: